SupatDev/SupatDev/README.md

 I'm beginner rank for Web Developer.
 ------------------------------------

-I'm used two hours a day to learned about codeding.
-I was started my first language is VB.Net, i'm pretty much interested for that, because it easy to learning for beginner.
+I'm used 1-2 hours a day to learned about coding.
+I was start my first language is VB.Net, i'm pretty much interested for that, because it's easy to learning for beginner.<br>

 Now.
 I'm study about Web Developer, i have stared about Html, CSS, Java Script, MySQL Language and new knowledge in everday.
 I would like to be an good Web Developer.

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [supttarachai253@gmail.com](mailto:supttarachai253@gmail.com)